decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

 ```
 activevotes        Retrieve all proposals being actively voted on
 castvotes          Cast ticket votes for a specific proposal
+checknotifications mark one or more notification as viewed
 changepassword     change the password for the currently logged in user
 changeusername     change the username for the currently logged in user
 commentsvotes      fetch all the comments voted by the user on a proposal